WGU's Teacher Licensure Programs are Accredited by AAQEP

 100% of completers meet program competencies.

-DT evaluation is scored and evaluated by INTASC standards, with multiple aspect ratings within each standard.
-Candidates need an overall score of 3.0, with all standards passed.
-Scoring levels are as follows:
+DOLP evaluation is scored and evaluated by INTASC standards, with multiple aspect ratings within each standard.
+Eighty percent of the standards should be at the target level (2.40) or higher to indicate adequate progression.
+Scoring levels are:

 0 = Not Observed.
 The candidate did not demonstrate the teaching practice.